data-lessons/gapminder-R/04-ggplot.md

 > NB: A barchart (or, less likely, a dotchart) is suboptimal because it requires summarizing the data to the mean or median or whatever -- we'd rather preserve the information present in the full distribution.

 One possibility is a boxplot.
-In a boxplot, the distribution of values for each cateogry is displayed, with the central line at the median value, the box representing the inner-50%, etc.
+In a boxplot, the distribution of values for each category is displayed, with the central line at the median value, the box representing the inner-50%, etc.

 ~~~{.r}